Reef C. Ivey II Excellence Fund Term Professor of Law

 - A.B., Duke University (1987)

+Prior to joining the faculty at UNC, Deborah Gerhardt clerked for the Honorable Judge John M. Manos in the United States District Court for the Northern District of Ohio and practiced at Jones Day Reavis & Pogue in Cleveland.
 She earned her A.B. degree from Duke University and her J.D. degree cum laude from Case Western Reserve School of Law.

 Show All Publications

 Do Trademark Lawyers Matter?
 (Jon P. McClanahan and Deborah R. Gerhardt), 16 STAN.
 TECH.
 L. REV. 583 (2013).
-[Westlaw, SSRN, Hein, BEPress, Document Link]
+[Westlaw, Lexis/Nexis, SSRN, Hein, BEPress, Document Link]

 Social Media Amplify Consumer Investment in Trademarks, 90 N.C.
 L. Rev. 1491 (2012).
-[Westlaw, Lexis/Nexis, SSRN, Hein]
+[Westlaw, Lexis/Nexis, SSRN, Hein, BEPress]

 Copyright Publication: An Empirical Study, 87 NOTRE DAME L. REV. 135 (2011).
-[Data] [Westlaw, Lexis/Nexis, SSRN, Hein, Document Link]
+[Data] [Westlaw, Lexis/Nexis, SSRN, Hein, BEPress, Document Link ()]

 Consumer Investment in Trademarks, 88 N.C.
 L. Rev. 427 (2010).
 [Westlaw, Lexis/Nexis, SSRN, Hein, BEPress]